etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-business-entities-using-web-services.md

 ## Overview

-The point of this section is to show you how to use some of Etendo's available web services to create business entities and/or to update them.
+The aim of this section is to show how to use some of **Etendo's available web services** to create business entities and/or to update them.

-Therefore, we will exemplary show it for these web services features:
+Therefore, these web services features will be explained in detail:

   * **JSON REST**
   * **Secure Web Services**

 ## Execution Steps

-To add or update entities, we use `HTTP` commands.
-To execute any HTTP commands, we could create a  [**Java class**](../how-to-guides/how-to-call-an-etendo-webservice-from-java.md) and use the available classes related to the HTTP protocol.
+To add or update entities, use `HTTP` commands.
+To execute any `HTTP commands`, a [**Java class**](../how-to-guides/how-to-call-an-etendo-webservice-from-java.md) could be created and use the available classes related to the HTTP protocol.

 !!!note
     We could do the same for any other protocol or scripting language like PHP.

-Alternatively, we could use any plugin or application like [**Postman**](https://www.postman.com/downloads/){target="\_blank"} which allows us to execute any HTTP command on an URL of your choice.
-In the examples we will show, we will make use of this plugin and we will assume that our Etendo environment is running on a local machine via `http://localhost:8080/etendo`
+Alternatively, use any plugin or application like [**Postman**](https://www.postman.com/downloads/){target="\_blank"} which allows executing any HTTP command on an URL of your choice.
+In the following examples we will make use of this plugin and we will assume that our Etendo environment is running on a local machine via `http://localhost:8080/etendo`.

 ### JSON REST